Daniele Rugani: New contract with Juventus

+Loan to Fiorentina

+On 2 February 2026, Rugani was loaned to Fiorentina for the remainder of the 2025–26 season, with an obligation to buy if certain conditions were met.

 International career

 Rugani has represented Italy at various youth levels since 2010.
 His first cap for the under-21 team came on 5 March 2014 in a European qualifier against Northern Ireland, in which he scored the first goal for the azzurini in a 2–0 victory.

 On 9 November 2014, he was called up by Antonio Conte to the senior Italy squad ahead of a UEFA Euro 2016 qualifying match against Croatia and a friendly against Albania.
 With the Italy U-21 he took part at the 2015 UEFA European Under-21 Championship under manager Luigi Di Biagio.

 On 31 May 2016, Rugani was named one of three reserves for Antonio Conte's senior side for Euro 2016.

 Rugani made his senior international debut on 1 September 2016, with newly appointed coach Gian Piero Ventura, coming on as a substitute in a 3–1 friendly defeat to France.

 In June 2017, he was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Di Biagio.
 Italy were eliminated in the semifinals following a 3–1 defeat to Spain on 27 June.